-The main conclusions for the FY 2022 are:
+The main conclusions for 2023 are:

-- The performance of the corporate and SME portfolio remained stable during 2022.
-Although some deterioration can be observed in some more vulnerable sectors, no trendlike worsening can be seen at this time.
-The bank continuously evaluates the evolution of the portfolio and if necessary makes the needed risk decisions/advises to mitigate credit risk be they new limits, or other restrictions. - Retail portfolio remained stable, no significant deterioration can be observed.
-The bank decided to create an RWA and TTC EL add-on to the retail PD model due to the technical improvement of retail PDs due to the moratorium (increasing savings, frozen late days).
-The add-ons are monitored on a monthly basis and modified if necessary.
-As with the corporate, the monitoring of retail portfolio is continuous. - Market risk means the potential loss suffered by the Bank upon a change in the value of foreign currency and interest positions.
+- The performance of the corporate portfolio remained stable during 2023, although some deterioration can be observed in some more vulnerable sectors.
+Quality of SME portfolio shows stable risk indicators (both NPL ratio and delinquencies).
+The bank continuously evaluates the evolution of the portfolio and if necessary makes the needed risk decisions/advises to mitigate credit risk be they new limits, or other restrictions. - Retail portfolio remained stable even after the moratorium.
+As with the corporate portfolio, the monitoring is continuous, and evolves according to the crisis situation. - Market risk means the potential loss suffered by the Bank upon a change in the value of foreign currency and interest positions.
 Both the asset-liability management and market risk management are based on the methodology applied by the shareholder KBC Group.
 Accordingly, the Capital and Risk Oversight Committee continuously monitors banking and trading book risks and controls them by setting limits (in compliance with the limit policy of KBC).
 Interest risks are measured and controlled by the joint application of various methods and limits (gap analysis, interest sensitivity, duration, BPV, NII, stress tests).
 There is also sovereign exposure monitoring in place.

-The banking book is characterized by decreasing interest rate risk taking.
+The banking book is characterized by increasing interest rate risk taking.
 KBC group level Internal Capital Calculation Method was underpinned by the regulatory 200bp as well as EBA stress test scenarios.
 ICM is also compared to MNB's ICAAP handbook capital model.
-Trading risk taking was stable at around 20% of the available VaR limit.
+Trading risk taking was stable at around 35% of the available VaR limit.

 From 2020 Q2, K&H Bank reports its trading risk capital requirement applying CRR.
 Art.94 - Derogation of Small Trading Book (STB), as a result of compliance with regulatory requirements.
 National Bank of Hungary (MNB) accepted that K&H Bank was going to use STB.
+Position risk'

-Position risk' capital requirement is henceforth calculated under the credit risk framework, thus the trading risk capital requirement decreased significantly.
+capital requirement is henceforth calculated under the credit risk framework, thus the trading risk capital requirement decreased significantly.
 There is continues daily monitoring and strong control environment in place which was accepted by MNB to provide STB compliance and regulatory requirements.

 Liquidity risk means the risk of the inability of an institution to comply with net financing requirements.
 Liquidity risk may be caused by disturbances on the market, credit downgrading, which may result in the constant cessation of certain financing sources.
-On process level the bank is managing interest rate risk as part of the ILAAP framework through the cooperation of the affected departments.
+On process level the bank is managing liquidity risk as part of the ILAAP framework through the cooperation of the affected departments.
 Management seeks to diversify the financing sources and manages assets with due regard to liquidity requirements, maintaining a healthy balance between cash, liquid funds and promptly marketable securities.
 Short term liquidity risk is measured by the operational liquidity limit which establishes whether there is sufficient coverage for the 30-day cumulative liquidity gap.
 Structural liquidity is monitored through Basel III liquidity ratios (LCR, NSFR) as well as FFAR (DMM) indicator and by liquidity stress tests and liquidity early warning signals.
 The department prepares regular reports to the K&H Bank Capital and Risk Oversight Committee on the various liquidity indicators and limits.

 31 Dec 31 Dec Regulatory

-2021 2022 requirement
+2022 2023 requirement

-NSFR (%) 171 174 100
+NSFR (%) 174 147 100

-LCR (%) 263 167 100
+LCR (%) 167 209 100

-FFAR (DMM) (%) 283 223 100
+FFAR (DMM) (%) 223 212 100